Manage your project

 For destinations that require hotel quarantine on arrival, we recommend that placements with accompanying adults for safeguarding purposes do not commence, as it will not be possible for these safeguarding duties to be effectively undertaken within the restrictions of a quarantine hotel environment.
 We recommend these placements are delayed or reorganised.
 For other placements to countries requiring hotel quarantine, that do not involve accompanying adults, we recommend that projects consider rearranging, given the financial burden this would place on participants.

-It is likely that COVID-19 travel restrictions will continue to affect some international mobilities, and therefore will affect planned Turing Scheme projects and participants during the 2021-22 academic year.
-We want as many placements planned for 2021-22 to be able to go ahead, but to ensure those are safe for the students involved, and in line with UK and the relevant international travel guidance.
+It is possible that COVID-19 travel restrictions will continue to affect some international mobilities, and therefore will affect planned Turing Scheme projects and participants during the 2023 to 2024 academic year.
+We want as many placements planned for 2023 to 2024 to be able to go ahead, but to ensure those are safe for the students involved, and in line with UK and the relevant international travel guidance.

 In addition, the destination country may set additional restrictions.
 You must ensure your participants are aware of these and are still able to travel to undertake their placement and comply with all relevant advice and restrictions in their host country.

 Turing Scheme 2023 to 2024 – project management tasks and tips